puff-dayo/Folder-Stream/README.md

 ![图片](https://github.com/puff-dayo/folder-stream/assets/84665734/0ae27b77-5d15-4bc1-b6ac-22660d441392)

 2. In version2, I made a new feature.
 The batch can save (in the same folder with the .bat file) and load last config, making more convenience.
-If you are not cloning the whole git repo, remember to place a ``simhei.ttf`` in the same folder with the .bat file.
+Download and place a ``NotoSansCJKsc-Regular.ttf`` in the same folder with the .bat file.
+Here is the download link: https://github.com/life888888/cjk-fonts-ttf/releases/download/v0.1.0/NotoSansCJKsc-Regular.ttf .

 3. Follow the directions print out on the ``cmd.exe`` console.
 Type some information it requires.
 Press Enter.
 And it will run! (it works on my machine)